josephanimate2021/GoAnimate-Legacy-Redesigned-Beta-1.0-1/README.md

-# GoAnimate Legacy Redesigned
+# GoAnimate 2016
-This is an API for the original GoAnimate, but with some added-in features.
-This project is a revival for the old GoAnimate servers for people to learn about, and use.
-If you are gonna use this service, please give us credit!
-Anyways, enjoy using this project.
-This project is for everyone to use!
+This LVM Project is simular to Vyond 2018 but i'm downgrading some old stuff to make it look like it's 2016 to make this lvm stable & work perfectly.
 # How to Use
 To access this service, install [Node.JS](https://nodejs.org/en/) then clone/download this project.
 Once done, unzip the folder, copy the path, and execute the following commands in your command prompt (where `{PATH}` is the folder path you copied):
 ```console